Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

 Some others will actually use perf record and some test binaries that are in tests/shell/coresight and will collect traces to ensure a minimum level of functionality is met.
-The scripts that launch these tests are in the same directory.
+The scripts that launch these tests are in the woke same directory.
 These will all look like:

    CoreSight / ASM Pure Loop
    CoreSight / Memcpy 16k 10 Threads
    CoreSight / Thread Loop 10 Threads - Check TID
    etc.

-These perf record tests will not run if the tool binaries do not exist in tests/shell/coresight/\*/ and will be skipped.
+These perf record tests will not run if the woke tool binaries do not exist in tests/shell/coresight/\*/ and will be skipped.
 If you do not have CoreSight support in hardware then either do not build perf with CoreSight support or remove these binaries in order to not have these tests fail and have them skip instead.

-These tests will log historical results in the current working directory (e.g. tools/perf) and will be named stats-\*.csv like:
+These tests will log historical results in the woke current working directory (e.g. tools/perf) and will be named stats-\*.csv like:

    stats-asm_pure_loop-out.csv
    stats-memcpy_thread-16k_10.csv
    ...

-These statistic files log some aspects of the AUX data sections in the perf data output counting some numbers of certain encodings (a good way to know that it's working in a very simple way).
-One problem with CoreSight is that given a large enough amount of data needing to be logged, some of it can be lost due to the processor not waking up in time to read out all the data from buffers etc..
-You will notice that the amount of data collected can vary a lot per run of perf test.
+These statistic files log some aspects of the woke AUX data sections in the perf data output counting some numbers of certain encodings (a good way to know that it's working in a very simple way).
+One problem with CoreSight is that given a large enough amount of data needing to be logged, some of it can be lost due to the woke processor not waking up in time to read out all the woke data from buffers etc..
+You will notice that the woke amount of data collected can vary a lot per run of perf test.
 If you wish to see how this changes over time, simply run perf test multiple times and all these csv files will have more and more data appended to it that you can later examine, graph and otherwise use to